 1. Claim Hardship/Emergency Help

 To reduce the delay in hardship decisions, it helps to be able to fill in a JSA10 (hardship form) straightaway.
-There is copy here, simply click the red link to access it.
+Here’s a copy, simply click the red link immediately below to access it.

-Then this should be taken to the appropriate Jobcentre and the JCP should send it using internal mail.
-This means they have a record of the date the form was received.
-It should be quicker.
-Include evidence to support the claim.
+Once completed, this should be taken to the appropriate Jobcentre and the JCP should forward it using internal mail.
+This means they have a record of the date the form was received, this should be a quicker method.
+Include evidence to support your claim.
 Evidence of illness/ disability/ pregnancy/children could indicate vulnerability.
 For example, an asthmatic could perhaps argue, that as they have no money for electricity, they cannot vacuum and therefore would be prone to suffering an allergic reaction to airborne dust.

-Include a bank statement too, that shows if there are are savings to fall back on.
+Include a bank statement too, that shows if there are any savings to fall back on.

-1. If you have to beg or borrow food or money this should be recorded on the form also.
+1. If you have to beg or borrow food or money this should be recorded on the form too.
 Give the DWP the least number of opportunities to delay your claim.

 Food Banks – click on the red link to the left, when you arrive at the Food Bank page, type in the name of your town.